How to get to Raja Ampat

 Quick Answer on Getting to Raja Ampat

-While there is a good range of budget and mid-priced accommodation, you’ll be shocked by the price of speed boat fares between the islands.
+While there is a good range of budget and mid-priced accommodations in these paradise islands, you’ll be shocked by the price of speedboat fares between the islands.

-Transportation within the archipelago is extortionate so choose the location of your accommodation carefully to limit costs getting around the islands.
+Transportation within the archipelago is extortionate so choose the location of your accommodation carefully to limit the costs of getting around the islands.

 Flying to Sorong, West Papua